Charging cards for electric cars: how do you find your way around?

 0.71 /kWh + €0.60 service charge

-As you can see from this comparison table, rates can sometimes vary by as much as double, depending on the badge used.
-You should therefore pay close attention to the rates applied by mobility operators, which you'll find in their respective mobile applications.
+As you can see from this comparison table, fares can sometimes vary by as much as double depending on the badge used.
+You should therefore pay close attention to the charges applied by the mobility operators, which you will find in their respective mobile applications.

-If you don't have the right charging badge, don't worry - you can always use a mobile app.
-Most of today's on-street charging stations are connected to the Internet and can be easily accessed via a mobile app.
+If you don't have the right charging badge, don't worry, you can always use a mobile application.
+These days, most on-street charging points are connected to the Internet and can be easily accessed via a mobile application.

-Follow the instructions on the terminal to start your recharge.
+To do this, follow the instructions on the terminal to start recharging.

-Using a charging station: the main steps to follow
+Using a charging point: the main steps to follow

 Using a terminal is very simple.
 In most cases, it comes down to 3 steps: